GRaynaud/doi-arxiv-to-bibtex-refs/README.md

 As explained in [1], the usual way of citing references in Latex could be made easier by using directly the doi (unique identifier)

 Execute python script Python_libs/Split.py in order to generate a .bib reference file.
+Or directly call it from your Latex project (see [3])

 The script browses all the .tex files contained in the directories and sub-directories.
 It detects the citation keys \cite{key} in DOI or arXiv id format.
 For each identifier, the information is retrieved and a .bib file is generated.
 A list of existing reference files .bib can be merged with the generated file.

-As an exemple, if you use arXiv format \cite{2003.02751} or a doi \cite{10.1016/j.jcp.2018.10.045}, the following information will be added in the .bib file
+As an exemple, if you use arXiv format \cite{2003.02751v2} or a doi \cite{10.1016/j.jcp.2018.10.045}, the following information will be added in the .bib file

  @article{2003.02751v2,